williamnguyen-activecyber/okta.github.io/_source/_code/python/pysaml2.md

 ## Configuring Okta to work with {{ page.saml_library }}

-Before you can configure your application and {{ page.saml_library }} set up an Okta "[chiclet](https://support.okta.com/articles/Knowledge_Article/27838096-Okta-Terminology)" (application icon) that enables an Okta user to sign in to your to your application with SAML and {{ page.saml_library }}.
+Before you can configure your application and {{ page.saml_library }} set up an Okta chiclet (application icon) that enables an Okta user to sign in to your to your application with SAML and {{ page.saml_library }}.

 To set up Okta to connect to your application, follow the [setting up a SAML application in Okta](/docs/guides/setting_up_a_saml_application_in_okta.html)